lovedayel/mutation-generation-evolution/README.md

 # mutation-generation-evolution

-Code and data for 'Estimates of the mutation rate per year can explain why the molecular clock depends on generation time'
+## Code and data for _'Estimates of the mutation rate per year can explain why the molecular clock depends on generation time'_

+# File details